 The primary focus of the Royal Government of Bhutan's forest policy is to ensure conservation of the environment and, only thereafter, to allow the derivation of economic benefits (such as commercial timber production) from the forest.
 To ensure that this policy is being carried out in the management of FMUs, a two-stage verification process is necessary.
 The first stage checks that on-ground activities are being carried out as planned in the short term, the second checks that the objectives of the plan are being achieved over the longer term.
 Monitoring (checking on inputs on year-to-year basis) is the term used for first stage and evaluation (checking achievements against objectives over five-year periods) is the second stage.
-Standard forms for monitoring and evaluation were prepared and are available from the Forest Management Code of Bhutan, 2004.
+Standard forms for monitoring and evaluation were prepared and are available from the Forest and Nature Conservation Code of Best Management Practices of Bhutan.
 The forms for monitoring were subdivided into Physical, Financial and Environmental sections that contained an exhaustive set of questions and the forms for evaluation were also sub-divided into Evaluation form A and Evaluation form B.